Assistive Technology (AT)

 It is less common, but students may also need AT in order to make progress toward their IEP goals.
 For example, an Augmentative & Alternative Communication (AAC) tool might be a key component of making progress toward a functional communication goal for a student with a low incidence disability.

-When the IEP team has identified an issue regarding access and/or progress, SETT helps the team to identify what, if any, AT tools match the student's needs.
-It may sound intimidating because of the acronym, but SETT is very similar to the mental process that IEP teams use to identify appropriate accommodations, modifications, or applications of paraprofessional support.
+SETT helps the team to identify what, if any, AT tools match the student's needs.
+It's very similar to the mental process that IEP teams use to identify appropriate accommodations, modifications, or applications of paraprofessional support.

-AT trials can begin at any time and do not need to be incorporated into a comprehensive evaluation or preceded by a PWN.
-If a case manager plans to trial an expensive tool or a tool that is physically placed on the body (e.g., weighted blanket, compression vest, FM system, etc.), it is best practice to communicate with the parent in advance so they understand the plan and can give their consent.
-Document this contact in the SpEd Forms Communication Log.
+AT trials can begin at any time and do not need to be incorporated into an evaluation or preceded by a PWN.
+That said, if you plan to trial an expensive tool or a tool that is physically placed on the body (e.g., weighted blanket, compression vest, FM system, etc.), it is best practice to communicate with the parent in advance and to document this contact.

 In most cases, AT trials are a simple, informal process.
-After a tool has been identified that appears to be a good match for the student's needs, the student tries it out by using the tool during their normal daily routines.
-To determine if the tool increases the student's access to curricular materials and/or supports the student in reaching their IEP goals, the IEP team typically considers data that is either already available or easy to collect, such as: anecdotal reports, informal observations, progress monitoring data for annual goals, or student work.
-You may find this action planning resource (100% optional) helpful when planning a trial.
+The student tries out the AT tool during their normal routines.
+To determine if the tool increases the student's access and/or supports progress toward IEP goals, the IEP team typically considers data that is either already available or easy to collect, such as: anecdotal reports, informal observations, progress monitoring data, or student work.
+You may find this optional resource helpful when planning a trial.

 After the case manager reviews trial-relevant data with members of the IEP team and determines that the tool is necessary to provide the student with FAPE, the tool is added to the IEP via a PWN.